Blood, Sweat & Tears: David Clayton-Thomas era

-After returning to the U.S., the group released Blood, Sweat & Tears 3 in June 1970, produced by Roy Halee and Colomby.
+While away on tour, the label released Blood, Sweat & Tears 3 in June 1970, produced by Roy Halee and Colomby.
 The album was another success, spawning hit singles with Carole King's "Hi-De-Ho" and another Clayton-Thomas composition, "Lucretia MacEvil".
 The group recreated the formula with more arrangements by Halligan and Lipsius.
 Reviews sometimes focused solely upon the band's work with the U.S. State Department, without discussing the music.
 Compounding the image problem was a decision to play a lucrative engagement at Caesars Palace on the Las Vegas Strip.
-This was unpopular with young underground rock fans who identified Las Vegas entertainers with the music of their parents' generation.
+This was unpopular at the time with young underground rock fans who identified Las Vegas entertainers with the music of their parents' generation.

 In late 1970, the band produced soundtrack music for the film comedy The Owl and the Pussycat, which starred Barbra Streisand and George Segal.

 The group reconvened in San Francisco in January 1971 with jazz writer/saxophonist Don Heckman serving as producer.
-With Dave Bargeron replacing Jerry Hyman, they recorded the fourth album, BS&T 4, released in June 1971.
+With Dave Bargeron replacing Jerry Hyman, they recorded their fourth album, BS&T 4, released in June 1971.
 Notable tracks included David Clayton-Thomas' "Go Down Gamblin'" and Al Kooper's "Holy John (John the Baptist)".
-BS&T 4 earned the group a gold record, however, none of the singles reached the Top 30.
+BS&T 4 earned the group a Gold record, however, none of the singles reached the Top 30.
 During this period the group's popular and commercial success began to decline.

 After a final show at Anaheim Convention Center on December 31, 1971, Clayton-Thomas left in early January 1972 to pursue a solo career.
 Columbia issued a Greatest Hits album in February 1972.
 This album contained edited single versions of some songs, rather than the full-length album versions.
-It earned a gold record award in the US, the last BS&T album to do so.
+It earned a Gold record award in the US, the last BS&T album to do so.